Vyral/hugo-balarezo/_posts/2019-05-09-get-your-home-market-ready-with-these-simple-tips.md

   - Home Seller Tips
 excerpt: >-
-  If you’ve got some funds to spare when preparing your home for sale, we recommend you invest them into the three improvements mentioned in this message.
+  If you’ve got some funds to spare when preparing your home for sale, we recommend you invest them into these three improvements.
 enclosure:
 pullquote:
 enclosure_type: video/mp4